Macau Customs Service: History

 The origins of Macau’s customs operations trace back to the Colonial era, with the establishment of the Harbour Police (Maritime Police) and Customs Police under Portuguese administration in the 19th century.
 Over time, these evolved into the Marine and Fiscal Police and later the Maritime and Fiscal Police in 1957.
 Before the 1999 handover, customs duties were handled by the Macau Economic Services (MES) and the Macau Marine Police and Customs.

 On 20 December 1999, shortly after Macau's handover to China, the Marine Inspection Corps were renamed Maritime Inspection Bureau, remaining under the security command structure.
 This change marked the beginning of a transition in customs oversight under Macau’s new governance.

 With the passage of Law No. 11/2001 on 6 August 2001, the Maritime Inspection Bureau was formally reorganized and renamed the Macau Customs Service.
 It officially began operations on 1 November 2001, taking over all previous customs and border control functions.
 This legal establishment also transferred responsibilities from the Economic Affairs Bureau and the Labour Affairs Bureau related to intellectual property enforcement and labour inspection to the new customs authority.

 MCS marks 6 November annually as “Customs Day,” commemorating its founding.

 Duties

 Since its formation, Macau Customs has continuously expanded its mandate in alignment with national and international obligations, such as intellectual property protection, anti-smuggling, cross-border monetary controls, and enforcing export control regulations.

 While the MCS handles customs duties for Macau, the agency also doubles as the SAR's defacto Coast guard.
+It also assists the Macau SAR in evacuation duties when additional manpower is needed.